top of page

 • Chickpea

-These pastas have a firmer bite and don’t break apart as easily.
-However, they often have a slightly nutty or earthy aftertaste and a chewier texture.
+These options provide a firmer bite and resist breaking apart easily.
+However, they often have a slightly nutty or earthy aftertaste.

 Looking for Extra Nutrition?